 There’s an entire universe of creams, salves and topical cures that claim to be able to reduce scars and get rid of unsightly tissue.
 None of these solutions are nearly as effective and fast acting as a procedure that gets rid of stretch marks.
 While you’re essentially taking a chance that the creme you purchased actually works, laser surgery works every time.

-Many people have a negative attitude towards plastic surgery procedures, but the fact of the matter is that up to 75 percent of all women who give birth will end up dealing with stretch marks on their belly, hips, legs and other parts of the skin that stretch as the body adapts to give birth.
+Many people have a negative attitude towards plastic surgery procedures.
+Meanwhile, the fact of the matter is that up to 75 percent of all women who give birth will end up dealing with stretch marks.
+These marks appear on their belly, hips, legs and other parts of the skin that stretch as the body adapts to give birth.
 Mommy makeovers that remove scars have become much more common as the technology has become safer and costs for the procedure decline.

 Scars Won’t Be Replaced With Slightly Less Noticeable Scars

-The technology behind laser scar removal is designed to have the maximum effect of removing unsightly scar tissue that develops during weight gain, weight loss and pregnancy.
+Experts designed the technology behind laser scar removal to have the maximum effect of removing unsightly scar tissue.
+These scars develop during weight gain, weight loss and pregnancy.
 The worst case scenario for scar therapy tends to be a small mark that looks nothing like a scar – and that’s for the most severe cases.

 Still Trying to Separate Fact from Fiction?